spin-itn/spin-itn.github.io/docs/training/index.md

 # Year 2:

-## Short Course 2 - Physics & dynamic processes
+## Short Course 2 - Hands-on training with seismic instrumentation
 17-22 May, 2022; in Carcans near Bordeaux, France:
-Optimizing experiment design, and improving seismic inverse problems.

 ## Workshop 2 - NEW physical models for Earth’s interior
 [22-28.05.2022; in Carcans near Bordeaux, France:](/ws2/ws2_overview.md)